 With these facts under consideration, it is important to know all of the information when it comes to getting insurance.
 Time is the most valuable tool when it comes to treating ADHD.
 Learning how to treat and manage ADHD is the end goal when trying to obtain affordable life insurance.

-The best way to ensure that you’re getting the most affordable policy is to work with an independent insurance agent, like ours at Life Insurance by Jeff.
-Unlike traditional insurance agents, we don’t only work with on single insurance company, we represent dozens of companies across the United States.
-Each insurance company has different systems for rating their applicants with ADHD, which means you could receive drastically different quotes from various companies.
+We aren’t traditional insurance agents, we don’t only work with on single insurance company, we represent dozens of companies across the United States.
+Each insurance company has different systems for rating their applicants with ADHD, which means you could receive drastically different quotes from various carriers.
 It’s easy to see why it’s important to get quotes from dozens of companies.
-Instead of wasting your time calling all of those companies or wondering when should you get life insurance, let us do all of the work for you.
+Don’t waste your time calling all of those companies or wondering when should you get life insurance, we can do it.

 How Much Life Insurance do you need?